cityblock/commons-starter-project/README.md

 ### Development

-Ensure you have copied from staging to local.
+Ensure you have copied from staging to local and have your user created in staging by another employee via Manager.
 Then run:

     yarn run dev